 Setting an Alias for the Web Pages

-ILLiad uses the dbc file exclusively to connect to the database so an additional .dbc file needs to be created for the web pages.
+ILLiad uses the dbc file exclusively to connect to the database so an additional .dbc file needs to be created for the default web pages.
 After updating ILLiad, create a logon.dbc file for the web pages.
 This file should be located in the same folder as the ILLiad.dll, which is by default inetpub\wwwroot\ILLiad.

 This step is exclusively used when setting up a locally hosted server, not for desktop Client installation.